Here is the original webpage. on fortunecity.com is no longer available.

 It is always of the utmost importance that collectors be fully respectful of private property rights, and adhere to all laws and /or rules.
 One bad apple can ruin it for everybody...

 Certain collecting areas might present special safety concerns.
 Collectors should carefully assess if their physical condition, level of preparedness, or choice of clothing or footwear might pose any special risks.
 This is especially true with children.
-Be careful and keep an eye on the kids!
+Be careful and

 Last update -- February 24, 1997 (from fortunecity.com)